 Listen – Children’s babble is their way of communicating.
 Don’t ignore it!
 Respond to their sound and have real conversations.
 Mimic the sounds they make.
 Learn their language!

 Move – Fun fact!
 Babies can dance before they can walk or talk.
 Infants and toddlers benefit from moving to the rhythm of music.
 Turn up the music and hold them as you dance around.
 Shake your arms to the music and see if they follow.
 When your child is listening for sound and paying attention to your movements, essential reading skills are developing!

 Play – Become your child’s favorite toy!
 Grab whatever is nearby, a blanket or a book, and use it play peek-a-boo.
 Hide behind the toy, say “peek-a-boo,” and then let them be the hider.
 This teaches babies an important lesson that you exist even when they can’t see you.

-Talk – Talk to your baby about mundane, everyday things.
+Talk – Talking to babies isn’t just great for their development, it’s also a great way to encourage infants to bond with their dads and moms.
+Talk to your baby about mundane, everyday things.
 Tell them what the weather was like; what you had for lunch; describe what you see as you’re driving around.
 You are building their vocabulary and communication skills.

 Show – Children experience emotions too!
 Mirror the emotions they are feeling by making faces.
 Talk to them while you do this, so they learn to associate words with emotions.
 Have conversations with just your expressions.
 These “conversations without words” will help them read and understand other people.